wjzhengsh/blockchain/howto/peer_operate_ibp.md

 You need to upload the peer administrator signCert to the network on {{site.data.keyword.blockchainfull_notm}} Platform so that your application has permission to operate the network.

 - You can find your signCert in the directory your SDK generated your crypto material, in the file named after your peer admin.
 Copy the certificate inside the quotation marks after the `certificate` field, starting with `-----BEGIN CERTIFICATE-----` and ending with `-----END CERTIFICATE-----`.
 You can use the CLI to convert the certificate into PEM format by issuing the command `echo -e "<CERT>" > admin.pem`.
 You can then paste the contents of the certificate into your blockchain network by using the Network Monitor.
 Log in to the network on {{site.data.keyword.blockchainfull_notm}} Platform.
 On the "Members" screen of the Network Monitor, click **Certificates** > **Add Certificate**.
-Specify any name for your certificate and paste the contents in to the **Certificate** field.
+Specify any name for your certificate and paste the contents into the **Certificate** field.
 Click **Restart** when your are asked if you want to restart your peers.
 This action must be performed before your organization joins the channel.

 ### Passing your peer's TLS cert to the SDK
 {: #ibp-peer-operate-download-tlscert}